Missing teen found under trap door of Kentucky man’s bedroom, deputy says

 FAYETTEVILLE, N.C.
 (WNCN) — A 16-year-old girl from Fayetteville, North Carolina, was found on Christmas Day by deputies after she was reportedly lured across state lines and taken to Kentucky.

 Zackary Jones, 34, had been in communication with the teen through Facebook, where he claimed he was 19 years old, according to Deputy Ron Luster of the Lincoln County Sheriff’s Office in Kentucky.
 She was reported missing on Dec.
-8 to the Cumberland County Sheriff’s Office.
+8 to the Cumberland County, NC Sheriff’s Office.

 Deputies responded to Jones’ home after receiving a call from his mother, Luster said.
 She called to report an altercation between her son, Zackary, and “his girlfriend.”
 When deputies arrived at the home in the Kings Mountain area of Kentucky, they found Jones and his mother, but no one else.